Guild of One-Name Studies

 In the USA, MIMMACKS are widely distributed, with even a couple in Alaska recently; the largest concentration seems to be in California, though with a significant colony in Colorado since the 1850s.
 There were formerly MIMMACKS in Canada, but they have moved to the USA.

-Only one US Mimmack branch has so far been conclusively linked to the above tree.
-These are the Colorado group, who are Dove-Horton Mimmacks.
-The other US name-bearers are all believed to be “non-Dove Mimmacks” as are the New Zealand families.
+Only one well-established US Mimmack branch has so far been conclusively linked to the above tree.
+These are the Colorado group, who are Dove-Horton Mimmacks, descended from Thomas Mimmack, a miller, who emigrated in 1857.
+Much more recently, one young couple of the Dove-Rawood branch has settled in Dallas directly from the UK.
+The other US name-bearers are all believed to be “non-Dove Mimmacks” , from the second main branch (described below).
+New Zealand has one family of Dove-Horton-Mimmacks, who are, confusingly, only distantly related to the others in that country (see below)

-Collection of BMDs is at an early stage, as is listing of Census records for Britain and the USA.
+Collection of BMDs is at a relatively advanced stage, as is listing of Census records for Britain and the USA.
+However, much work remains to be done, and help from especially US-based Mimmack-descendants would be most welcome.